Faculty Learning Community

-We facilitate a year-long faculty learning community to redesign courses for inclusion and equity.
+We facilitate a year-long faculty learning community to redesign courses for student success and wellbeing.

-Each year, the Center for Excellence in Teaching and Learning facilitates a learning community for a small cohort of instructors interested in developing more inclusive teaching practices.
-The program, in support of the Pathways to Equity Strategic Plan, offers a limited number of grants for the design, implementation, and reporting of course revisions to enhance teaching and learning for all students, with particular emphasis on those who have been historically marginalized in higher education.
+Each year, the Center for Excellence in Teaching and Learning facilitates an interdisciplinary learning community for a small cohort of instructors interested in cultivating teaching strategies that support academic success and wellbeing for all students.
+The program offers a limited number of grants for the design, implementation, and reporting of course revisions to enhance teaching and learning for all students, with particular emphasis on those who confront obstacles to their academic success and wellbeing.
 Each participant receives a grant of $3,000 to support their course revisions.

 Frequently Asked Questions